tonminhce/fifo-buffer/README.md

-# fifo_assignment
-bài tập lớn môn Logic Design with HDL
+Logic Design with HDL Assignment.
 FIFO - First In First Out is one of the most popular logic circuits in digital systems.
 It works as a buffer memory, where the data which is written to first will be the data read out first as Figure 1.
 The implement logic is often based on ring buffer principle.